 We all have bad habits.
 Habits that we’ve had for years that we’re trying to kick.
-Mine is waking up in the morning and immediately check my phone.
+Mine is waking up in the morning and immediately checking my phone.

 I decided I explore the problem of habit building / rebuilding.